Digital Classroom

 AudioClick to read

+This is a part that is often missing focus.
+Bad audio can cause fatigue among the participants in the digital classroom and make them skip focus from the learning situation.
 The VET-operator must pay attention to where the participants in the digital classroom are placed.
 Here’s some ways to enhance the audio for creating and optimizing the digital classroom for collaboration.

 Creating a Safe and Secure Digital Classroom for Collaboration